nens/threedi-docs/source/f_problem_solving.rst

 -	Can I change infiltration in a simulation template?

 *No, infiltration is part of the schematisation.
 You can copy a schematisation and change the infiltration file there.
-An explainer on schematisations and simulation templates can be found* :ref:`_basic_modelling_concepts`
+An explainer on schematisations and simulation templates can be found here* :ref:`basic_modelling_concepts`

 - Why is the name of my simulation template 'default'?